erichschroeter/sc/README.md

 ## Adding new rules

-New rules should follow the same pattern as the existing rules; derive a new class from a `Rule` class and implement `check()`.
+New rules should follow the same pattern as the existing rules; derive a new class from a `Rule` class (defined in `Rule.py`) and implement `check()`.
 When a new rule is created at least one unit test should be created to test its functionality.

 ## Adding new languages

-It is expected a demand for supporting new languages be wanted.
+It is expected that additional languages will be in demand.
 The project structure has been set up to aid in the addition of multiple language support.
 Ideally there shouldn't be duplicate code in the project so if rules exist in other languages, rather than copying the implementation you should create a new